PhilJahelka/PhilJahelka.github.io/docs/README.md

 # Registry
 No gifts are expected, your presence is enough!
 [Here is a registry](https://www.williams-sonoma.com/registry/lt8wgntmqv/registry-list.html) since some people have asked.
-If you'd prefer to donate to our honeymoon fund, you can [Venmo Phil](https://account.venmo.com/u/Phillip-Jahelka)
+If you'd prefer to donate to our honeymoon fund, you can Venmo Phil (@Phillip-Jahelka).
 I'm hosted with GitHub Pages!

 ![90s under construction](assets/images/pikachu-constuction.gif)